Geno2K/case-study-cyclistic/README.md

 ```
 > ![brave_CBQPBZLTtt](https://github.com/user-attachments/assets/8b8560cb-058d-4b6d-a453-d1763525bf4f)

-Mostly 16 digit ride_ids, only a handful of other lengths so those will need to be cleaned.
+Mostly 16 digit ride_ids, but a handful of other lengths that needed to be cleaned.

 ---